 VPN Benefits (VPN Pros and Cons): All You Need to Know

-We always like to start with the good stuff.
-In this case, it makes sense because the benefits outweigh the drawbacks.
-Bear in mind that the VPN benefits detailed below apply to quality VPNs, not those insecure and untrustworthy.
-If you’re not sure which providers to pick, reading further will lead you to our tried-and-tested picks.
+We start with the benefits because they outweigh the drawbacks.
+The VPN benefits detailed below apply to quality VPNs, not untrustworthy ones.
+If you’re not sure which ones to choose, reading further leads you to our tried-and-tested picks.
+Alternatively, peek at our top VPN list and get yourself the best one.

-✅ Digital Security
+✅ Digital Security (Crucial VPN Advantage)

 No one can track your activities as soon as you connect to a server.
 Bear in mind your ISP can still see you’re using a VPN, but more about that later.

-✅ Online Privacy
+✅ Online Privacy (No-Logging Policy)

 We can’t discuss VPN pros and cons without mentioning privacy; obviously, a pro.
 NordVPN, ExpressVPN, Private Internet Access, and others are known for this.
-It implies how a provider handles your data, and in this case of these, they do it according to a no-log policy, which guarantees no storage of sensitive data.
+It implies how a VPN handles your data, and in this case of these, they do it according to a no-log policy, which guarantees no storage of sensitive data.

 Protect Your Privacy With NordVPN

-✅ Bypassing Geo-Restrictions
+✅ Bypassing Geo-Restrictions (VPN Advantage for Streaming)

 We can mention HBO Max, Hotstar, ESPN+, and hundreds of other platforms that don’t operate worldwide.
 There’s no better way to unblock them than with a VPN.
 VPNs route your traffic through an intermediary server located elsewhere.
-This hides your original IP and replaces it with the IP from the server.
+This hides your IP and replaces it with the IP from the server.

 Your traffic looks like it originates from that server (which it does), and your IP is displayed as the server’s.
 If you connect to a US server, guess what?
 You can unblock all US-based streaming services, no matter where you are.
-Connect to a UK server and watch BBC iPlayer abroad (just an example of what you can do).
+Connect to a UK server and watch BBC iPlayer abroad (an example of what you can do).

 Unblock Restricted Sites With NordVPN

-✅ Safety on Public WiFi Networks
+✅ Safety on Public WiFi Networks (VPN Pro for Travelers)

-✅ Dodging Censorship
+✅ Dodging Censorship (Worth it for Journalists)

 Censorship is the killer of free speech, among many other things.
 Censored regions (China, Russia, Turkey, the UAE, etc.) have the internet that Westerners are afraid of.
 Imagine not being able to watch YouTube videos in China.
 Imagine being able to use VoIP apps in the UAE to communicate with your family abroad.